-The concluding paper in this Volume is on a fubject fimilar to the three preceding, but has not hitherto been any where published.
-Its contents are too miscellaneous for any purely botanical publication, though they may not prove uninteresting to readers on whose hearts the Study of Nature has had its proper and natural effect. men are not evempt; for what genur.
+The concluding paper in this Volume is on a subject similar to the three preceding, but has not hitherto been any where published.
+Its contents are too miscellaneous for any purely botanical publication, though they may not prove uninteresting to readers on whose hearts the Study of Nature has had its proper and natural effect.